azuredevcollege/trainingdays/day6/challenges/challenge4.md

 **1: Tagging**

 Let's pull an image.
 The command that we use is ```docker pull```.
-With that command, we're requesting from Docker that we want to download this image from its registry to our machine.
+With that command, we're requesting from Docker that we want to download an image from its registry to the host.

 Type:
 ```shell